Mar 26, 2025

 • “Identify the value transfer originator and take the necessary measures to verify the value transfer originator’s identity, as the case may be

-• Record all the necessary details of the value transfer, including but not limited to, the date of the value transfer, the type and value of digital token(s) transferred and the value date”
+• Record all the necessary details of the value transfer, including but not limited to the date of the value transfer, the type and value of digital token(s) transferred, and the value date.
+The detail requirements differ based on whether the transfer is lower or higher than S$1500.

 Regulated entities have to establish proper Customer Due Diligence (CDD) procedures, which is the process of collecting and verifying information about a customer during onboarding.
 CDD includes identification, verification, and ongoing monitoring of information provided by customers.